apache/beam/website/www/site/content/en/blog/dyi-content-discovery-platform-genai-beam.md

 #### High Level View

-As previously mentioned the pipeline is implemented using [Apache Beam](https://beam.apache.org/) framework and runs in streaming fashion on [Dataflow](https://cloud.google.com/dataflow) service.
+As previously mentioned the pipeline is implemented using Apache Beam framework and runs in streaming fashion on GCP's [Dataflow](https://cloud.google.com/dataflow) service.

 By using Apache Beam and Dataflow we can ensure minimal latency (sub minute processing times), low ops (no need to manually scale up or down the pipeline when traffic spikes occur with time, worker recycle, updates, etc.) and with high level of observability (clear and abundant performance metrics are available).